 Seasonal statistical fluctuations

 The seasonality of certain products could significantly affect the revenue of sites where such products are advertised.
-Using the Keyword selecting, you can view graphs on internet users' spike in interest in Christmas toys and air conditioners (for example, enter the query “air conditioners” and select the display view for query history).
-You might see similar peaks in interest toward owners of blogs:
+Using the Keyword Statistics service, you can view graphs on internet users' spike in interest in Christmas toys and air conditioners (for example, enter the query “air conditioners” and select the display view for query history).
+Blog owners also experience similar peaks in interest.